-

 View the detailed consumption trends at country level (graphs, tables, analysis) in the Greece energy report

-The national target, according to the EU Directive on renewables, of 18% of renewables in the final energy consumption in 2020 has been exceeded by almost 4 pp (21.7% in 2020); the share for renewable electricity was set at 40% (36% achieved in 2020).
+The national target, according to the EU Directive on renewables, of 22% of renewables in the final energy consumption in 2021 has not been reached by almost 4 pp (17% in 2021).

 Interactive Chart Greece Share of Renewables in Electricity Production (incl hydro)